Approximate Bayesian inference in semiparametric copula models: Theoretical Background

-One may notice that the Bayesian exponentially tilted empirical likelihood represents an approximation of the integrated likelihood for the parameter of interest $\phi$ only when the moment conditions \eqref{mo-cond} are valid.
-Here there are two aspects to consider.
-First, as already noticed, estimators of $\phi$ are often only asymptotically unbiased; as a consequence, the moment conditions are approximately valid only for large samples.
-Second, the quantities of interest considered in this paper (Spearman's $\rho$, tail dependence indices $\lambda_L$ and $\lambda_U$ and Kendall's $\tau$) are defined as functions of the copula and the corresponding estimators are based on the empirical copula
+Our model is, in some sense, only partially specified, since we are interested in a specific aspect of the copula.
+In order to make Bayes' theorem applicable, we again invoke Theorem $1$ in \cite{schen:05}, which gives a fully Bayesian interpretation of the model.
+It is true however, that the Bayesian exponentially tilted empirical likelihood is a valid approximation of the integrated likelihood for the parameter of interest $\phi$ only when the moment conditions \eqref{mo-cond} are valid.
+It may happen, as already noticed, that available estimators of $\phi$ are only asymptotically unbiased; as a consequence, the moment conditions (and the entire method as well) are valid only for large samples.
+Moreover, the quantities of interest considered in this paper (Spearman's $\rho$ and tail dependence indices $\lambda_L$ and $\lambda_U$) are defined in terms of the copula and the corresponding estimators are based on the empirical copula

-where $\hat{U}_{ij}$ are the pseudo-data obtained after the first step of the procedure (the estimation of the marginals).
-Therefore, in order to use the Bayesian exponentially tilted empirical likelihood, it has to be proved that the empirical copula is a consistent estimate of the copula.